 You have to reserve your tickets in advance for the tour of the Galleria Borghese.
 For art lovers who think about what to do in Rome that will appeal to their senses, this is the place to go.

-Arcibasilica di San Giovanni in Laterano (Archbasilica of St. John Lateran)
+Archbasilica di San Giovanni in Laterano (Archbasilica of St. John Lateran)

 One of the best things to do in Rome is to visit its wonderful churches and basilicas.
-The Arcibasilica di San Giovanni in Laterano has a striking façade, and the interiors have a grandeur that makes it very captivating.
+The Archbasilica di San Giovanni in Laterano has a striking façade, and the interiors have a grandeur that makes it very captivating.

-Ornate decorations, stunning mosaics, elaborate ceilings, a lovely octagonal baptistery, an intricate high altar and a beautiful papal cathedra are just some of the reasons for people to visit this church on their trips to Rome.
+Ornate decorations, stunning mosaics, elaborate ceilings, a lovely octagonal baptistery, an intricate high altar, and a beautiful papal cathedra are just some of the reasons for people to visit this church on their trips to Rome.
 You can also see huge statues of the apostles and various other facets of this church.

 The 135 Spanish steps were constructed in 1725 to fill the gap and span the slope between Piazza Di Spagna and the Piazza Trinita Dei Monti.
 These steps are framed by a stone wall and hold a huge stone ledge on them.

-A gigantic crucifix obelisk can be seen on top of the steps with carefully carved inscriptions getting it into the list of Rome’s point of interest.
+A gigantic crucifix obelisk can be seen on top of the steps with carefully carved inscriptions getting it into the list of Rome’s points of interest.
 When you reach the bottom tired, Piazza Di Spagna has several cafes and restaurants for your refreshment.

 Castle Saint Angelo